EtherUniverse/whitepaper/ether-universe-whitepaper.md

 ### Proof of Completion

 Ether Universe supports communications across blockchains.
 A unique ID will be assigned to each transaction, which will be verified by miners.
-With the unique ID, users can identify a particular transaction and verify that a list of given transaction are processed in the expected order.
+With the unique ID, users can identify a particular transaction and verify that a list of given transactions are processed in the expected order.

 ## Conclusion